CGRU/cgru/docs/afanasy/api.rst

 Afanasy can communicate via JSON protocol.
 And only JSON protocol.
-Any GUI, CLI or Python script (API) contructs JSON objects to send to server.
+Any GUI, CLI or Python script (API) constructs JSON objects to send to server.

 Python API